pkopparla/pkopparla.github.io/README.md

 <h3> Projects / Code </h3>

 [Notebook](grid_walkthrough.html) A walkthrough to understand the extraction of regular gridded atmospheric data from spacecraft images of Venus, including pointing correction from limb fitting.
-In computer vision terms, this is image registration with homography matrices.

 Last update 6 Sep 2021.